RarelyCharlie/rarelycharlie.github.io/_listen/listen09.md

 ---
 While you are logged in to 7 Cups as a listener, you have a responsibility to provide emotional support to members.
 That is what 7 Cups is for.

 However, you do not have to be on call at all times.
-You have a responsibility to manage your activity at 7 Cups to ensure that your own needs come first.
+You have a responsibility to manage your activity at 7 Cups in a way that ensurest your own needs come first.
 As a listener you are a volunteer with a life of your own outside 7 Cups.

 You have a responsibility to ensure that listening does not have a negative impact on the rest of your life.